Beryl-18/JobHunter/README.md

 # Job Hunter

 This is my first React-Native Appliaction!
-This is an application that helps you to look out for jobs on various platforms
+This is a Job portal application that pulls listings from various sources

 <!--
 Use [`expo-router`](https://expo.github.io/router) to build native navigation using files in the `app/` directory.